arseniikazmin/lang/README.md

 #### Some more information about me and this project
 I came up with the idea of this project in December 2021.
 I originally wanted to create this in C/C++ but due to the lack of knowledge of these languages at that time I started developing it in Python.<br><br>
-At the start this was created as a personal project to learn words for school but then I thought about making it available for others; so I continued working on it, adding some more languages and minor features such as articles/formality and perhaps adding custom words in the future.<br><br><br>
+At the start this was created as a personal project to learn words for school but then I thought about making it available for others; so I continued working on it, adding some more languages and more features such as articles, formality, adding custom words and different modes.<br><br><br>
 *This project is licensed under the MIT license*.